-Each of the four dimensions are based on contrasts or polarities.
-There is up/down, left/right, and forward/backward in the spatial dimensions, and there is fundamental polarity in the alignment of the lines or planes of those dimensions.
+Each of the four dimensions is based on contrasts or polarities.
+There is up/down, left/right and forward/backward in the spatial dimensions, and there is fundamental polarity in the alignment of the lines or planes of those dimensions.

 The temporal dimension, however, is not just the contrast of past and future.
-Quantum physics and metaphysics alike suggests there is time and timelessness.
+Quantum physics and metaphysics alike suggest there is time and timelessness.
 The polarity represented by the temporal dimension of time is the past, present and future contrasted with timelessness.
-On one end of the contrasts places time being everywhere and yet in nothing; the other end of the contrast places time nowhere and yet in everything.
+One end of the contrasts places time being everywhere and yet in nothing; the other end of the contrast places time nowhere and yet in everything.

 Conceptualizing timelessness within physical orientation is difficult for the linear mind, for timelessness is metaphysical.
 Tibetan Buddhist concepts specifically refer to four aspects of time; past, present, future, and timelessness.
 At the same time, the comprehension of timelessness is related to quantum physics, which holds that we supersede the limitations of basic cause and effect of space time; that consciousness rules space as well as time, instead of space and time confining and determining all.